mortela4/random_notes/py_best_practices.md

 or use a 'standard' format like JSON, YAML, XML etc. with built-in parsers or good Python-support from external packages.

 NOTE: JSON is preferred, as it is widely used, (relatively) readable, supports hierarchy and can easily be used over webservices.

+Session-configs on a per-user basis is typically based on $HOME or %UserData% environment variables or similar.
+Server configs (on Linux/UNIX) are often stored somewhere below "/etc", but applications should offer alternatives (like a command-line argument) to allow simplified testing (i.e. application *not* run by 'systemd' or similar).

 ### Handle Signals